appsquickly/NanoFrame/README.md

 # NanoFrame

-Getting back to basics with minimal frame-based layout and UIKit utils.
+Getting back to basics with minimal frame-based layout and UIKit utils. (aka auto-layout without using auto-layout).

 -----